Protecting Your Assets in Tennessee Property Division

 If you are searching for an experienced lawyer to assist you with resolving your property division matter during a divorce, I can help.
-With 30+ years of experience practicing law, I serve clients throughout Franklin and the surrounding areas in Tennessee.
+With 30+ years of experience practicing law, I serve clients throughout Franklin, Brentwood, Williamson County, and the surrounding areas in Tennessee.

 Throughout the time I have been providing my legal services to divorcing clients, I have come to realize that one of the most complex and contested issues is property and asset division.
-I'm ready to help you protect your assets!
+Our Franklin property division attorney is ready to help you protect your assets!

 How Does Separate Property Become Marital Property?